©1-16-2010, revised 5/2012 by Donna Cunningham, MSW

 Score: 0-10 would be considered low, while 15-30 indicates a moderately strong influence.
-More than 30?
-Very strong indeed—you’re definitely a Plutonian!
+30-60, strong, Scores as high as 70, Very strong indeed—you’re definitely a Plutonian!

 (If you were born with the Pluto-Uranus conjunction of the 1960s, do both tests to find out which of the pair influences you most.)

 Pluto has a wide range of expressions.
 At the unevolved level, Plutonians can engage in manipulating or coercing others, abuses of power, battles for control, resentments and grievances, failing for spite, and being a target of other people’s projections.

 At the evolved level, the expressions can include transforming, healing, and empowering themselves and people and conditions they care about.
 Plutonians can have a natural gift for psychology, the healing arts, and understanding what makes people tick.

 Pluto Issues: Power and control, trust, to discover and analyze what lies beneath the surface and eliminate the undesirable, separateness, holding on to things or feelings, revenge, death and endings, rebirth, healing, and transformation.

 Worldly matters associated with Pluto/Scorpio: healing, psychology, sexuality, wealth, uses and abuses of power, corruption and dirty dealing, secrets, exposes, occult, death and the afterlife, national and personal debt, stocks.

 Examples of Plutonian occupations: psychotherapist, healer, medium, past life therapist, researcher, grief counselor, OB/GYN staff, cancer treatment, sex therapist, insurance agent, financial planner, stock broker.